 If you are keen on not missing the river crossing, you can join the camping groups that follow the migration and camp at specific locations near river crossing routes.

-Masai village tour and culture experience
+Masai village culture experience

 A great addition to your wildlife experience in the Masai Mara is the Masai village tour.
 The tour takes you to an organized village community at the edge of the Masai Mara where the Masai young men shall entertain you with the Masai warrior dance.